leinfinitr/ipc/README.md

 </tr>
 </table>

-Due to Windows NamedPipe not supporting multiple clients connecting to a server simultaneously:
+Due to Windows NamedPipe not supporting multiple clients connecting to a server instance simultaneously:

 - **IPC (1-1)**: Use default one-to-one connection
-- **IPC (1-N)**: Adopting a server-side multi instance and thread separation approach, allowing a single Receiver to connect to multiple Senders simultaneously
+- **IPC (1-N)**: Adopting a server-side multi instance and overlapped I/O approach, allowing a single Receiver to connect to multiple Senders simultaneously